mmuratarat/mmuratarat.github.io/_pages/about.md

 <P CLASS="footnote" style="line-height:0.75; font-size:15px">
 <i class="fa fa-asterisk" style="font-size:1em"></i> <i>All opinions and views are my own and do not represent my employer(s).</i>
 </P>

+> It matters not how strait the gate, How charged with punishments the scroll, I am the master of my fate, I am the captain of my soul." - William Hernest Henley